 How to approach improving on obstacles?
 By this I mean you can ride up a rock that is 6 inches but are scared to ride up a rock that’s steeper than that.
 How do you make the “step” to taking more aggressive lines or trails??
 Ride more for sure, but are there baby steps/ progressions that could help?

 Best advice is to ride behind someone who is patient and a good rider.
-Following closely behind and do what they do.
+Following closely behind (within reason) and do what they do.
 It will do amazing things for your skills.
 We can help too!
 Stay tuned to Facebook for pre-ride and beginner clinics dates.